NairSiddharth/sWARm/README.md

 ## 📈 Key Features

-**Machine Learning Models:**
+Machine Learning Models:

-* Linear Regression variants (Linear, Lasso, ElasticNet)
+* Linear Models: Linear, Lasso, Ridge, ElasticNet
+* Instance-based Learning: K-Nearest Neighbors (KNN)
-* Tree-based models (Random Forest, XGBoost)
+* Tree-based Methods: Random Forest, XGBoost
-* Instance-based learning (K-Nearest Neighbors)
+* Kernel / Non-linear Methods: SVR , Gaussian Process Regression
-* Deep learning (Keras Neural Networks with early stopping)
+* Deep Learning: Keras Neural Networks (with AdamW optimizer and early stopping)

+- [ ] (TODO - Deprecate due to poor performance) Ensemble Methods: AdaBoost

 **Data Processing:**

-* Fuzzy name matching between datasets (460+ players vs original 5)
+* Fuzzy name matching between datasets (names are in different formats so an easier way of matching players between the datasets when compared to manually cleaning the datasets, and subjectively better than permanently overwriting the files with one format or the other)
 * Automatic data cleaning for infinite/NaN values
 * Integration of advanced metrics including catcher framing data
 * Enhanced defensive and baserunning statistics
+* Hitters/Pitchers with same name are properly handled
+* Made decision to ignore hitting stats/pitching stats for players not considered "2-way players" by MLB definition (i.e. a player must have pitched at least 20 Major League innings and started at least 20 games as a position player or designated hitter with at least three plate appearances in each of those games)

 **Visualization & Analysis:**

-* Interactive Plotly visualizations with player-specific hover tooltips
 * Quadrant analysis showing prediction error patterns
 * Delta-1 margin analysis comparing to official MLB accuracy standards
 * Cross-shaped visualization for WAR≤1 OR WARP≤1 official margins
 * Model performance comparison across different categories
+* Interactive Plotly visualizations with player-specific hover tooltip

+- [ ] (TODO: make sure selectable filters apply to all graphs, maybe make a searchable filter?)
+- [ ] TODO: Implement feature where user can enter a player name and get predictions of 3 years of player performance?
+- [ ] TODO: Implement feature where user can enter a player name and get 5 players who's career project in the same way?

 **Performance Metrics:**